ivkei/llm-cli/README.md

 ```sh
 pyinstaller --onefile src/main.py --name llm-cli
 ```
-4. Then result (dist/llm-cli) can be copied to already existing enviroment path or one can be created.
+4. Then resulting (dist/llm-cli) can be copied to already existing enviroment path or one can be created.
 Or an alias can be created.

 # Usage